ULTRAHIGH EFFICIENCY-HYDROGEN POWER PLANT

 Comparing with Natural Gas-based power plants with CCGT technology, and accounting the total NG energy inputs to a modern SMR-based hydrogen production plant with CCS plus energy consumption in other associated units - the proposed technology yet keeps its competitive features over the natural gas-fuelled power plants.

-The improved features of the technology would be of interest to oil & gas-petrochemical market where a centralized UHPP power plant uses a part of the produced hydrogen from the associated hydrogen production facility.
+The improved features of the technology would be of interest to oil & gas-petrochemical market (onshore/ offshore) where a UHPP power plant uses a part of the produced hydrogen from the associated hydrogen production facility.
 The technology also is expected to be of interest to power companies as a centralized/decentralized power plant.

 Three plants will be established during three phases.
 The R&D is considered as part of Phase-1 and will be continued during Phase-2: